-d.
-Low- and high-frequency components of the Sahelian predictable component ably well captured both by the low-frequency components of the multiple regression combination of the second and sixth GCM EOFs and by the third S/N EOF.
-Correlation of the low-frequency component of the S/N EOF time-series with SST anomaly (Fig. 5c) shows negative correlations, with the strongest being in the Indian ocean, consistent with Giannini et al. (2003) but also encompassing the tropical Atlantic.
-The correlation between the high-frequency components of the second GCM EOF and the first station EOF (Fig. 5b) is not significant (0.25); correlation between the high-frequency components of the multiple linear regression combination of the second and sixth GCM EOFs and the first station EOF (Fig. 5b) is 0.48.
-Correlation of the high frequency components of the first EOF of the station data and of the third S/N EOF time-series is 0.63.
+with Sahelian rainfall.
+The low-frequency component of the time series of the first EOF of the station data shows a clear drying signal from 1950 through about 1990 (Fig. 5a), which is reasonably well captured both by the low-frequency components of the multiple regression combination of the second and sixth GCM EOFs and by the third S/N EOF; note the multiple regression is developed using the unfiltered time series.
+Correlation of the low-frequency component of the S/N EOF time series with SST anomaly (Fig. 5c) shows negative correlations, with the strongest in the Indian Ocean, consistent with Giannini et al. (2003) but also encompassing the tropical Atlantic.
+The interpretation of these correlations is problematic due to the serial correlation of the time series; the correlation of the low-frequency component of the S/N EOF time series with any decreasing linear trend is 0.92.
+The correlation between the high-frequency components of the second GCM EOF and the first station EOF (Fig. 5b) is not significant (0.25); correlation between the highfrequency components of the multiple linear regression combination of the second and sixth GCM EOFs and the first station EOF (Fig. 5b) is 0.48.
+Correlation of the high-frequency components of the first EOF of the station data and of the third S/N EOF time series is 0.63.
 This level of correlation between the high-frequency components is consistent with that (0.52) found by Giannini et al. (2003) using a different GCM and period.
 This correlation appears robust over the historical record.
-Moron et al. (2003) found the modest skill of GCMs in simulating high frequency variability of a Sahel index declined in the dry period.
-Due to the low variance and spatial structure of the sixth EOF, we would expect rather different results for the EOF based analysis if we analyzed an index based on a spatial average.
-The time-series of the high-frequency component correlates with SST anomalies in the ENSO region extending into the Pacific warm pool region.
-The correlation of the high-frequency component of the S/N EOF with NINO 3.4 is -0.58; the correlation of the high-frequency component of the first station data EOF with NINO 3.4 is -0.57.
+Moron et al. (2003) found the modest skill of GCMs in simulating high-frequency variability of a Sahel index declined in the dry period.
+Because of the low variance and spatial structure of the sixth EOF (negative anomalies in the eastern part of the domain), we would expect rather different results if we analyzed an index based on a spatial average.
+The time series of the high-frequency component correlates with SST anomalies in the ENSO region extending into the Pacific warm pool region.
+The correlation of the high-frequency component of the S/N EOF with Niño-3.4 is -0.58; the correlation of the high-frequency component of the high-frequency component of the first station data EOF with Niño-3.4 is -0.57.